Guide to Allocation Adjustment Mode

 • Please note: as soon as you select a new class, your original class time will become available to other students.

-4. Repeat this process for each unallocated subject.
-When there is a green icon next to each activity in the current semester, you are finished.
+1. Repeat this process for each unallocated subject.
+When all the red triangles are gone, you are finished.

 Online classes